cncf/telecom-user-group/CONTRIBUTING.md

 ### Issues

 - **Anyone** can create an issue here: [TUG Issues](https://github.com/cncf/telecom-user-group/issues)
+- Issues can include bugs to be fixed or topics to be agreed
 - The document owners can label issues and assign them to other contributors, or to return it to the originator for more information
-- All issues must be clearly titled, described, and tagged with the right labels when created
+- All issues must be clearly titled and described

 <!--
 Potential addition: list the labels used and what they mean (or, make them obvious).